San Antonio Oeste

+Geography

 Climate

 San Antonio Oeste has a semi-arid climate (Köppen climate classification BSk) with cool winters and hot summers.
 Winters are characterized with cool temperatures during the day and very cold nights.
 In the coldest month, June and July, the mean temperature is 8.3 C. Temperatures can regularly fall below freezing during the winter months although snowfalls rarely occur, averaging 0.2 days with snow per year.
 During this time of the year, the weather is characterized by cloudy weather in which an average of 9–11 overcast days are recorded per month.

 Spring and fall are transition seasons featuring mild daytime temperatures and cool nighttime temperatures.
 Spring starts out cool, with frosts that occur regularly in September with the last date of frost occurring on October 2.
 However, frosts can occur as late as November 4 It is also a windy season, which can make the temperature feel cooler than it should be.
 Autumn starts out warm but increasingly becomes cooler in April and May with the frosts that can occur as early as March 26.
 Normally, the first date of frost occurs on April 28.

 Summers are hot during the day while nighttime temperatures are mild.
 It tends to be sunnier than the other seasons with only 4–6 overcast days per month and having 7–11 clear days per month.
 In the hottest month, January, the average high is 30.2 C while the average low is 16.6 C. During the most extreme heat waves, the temperature can reach above 40 C from November to March.
 The average relative humidity is 57%, with the winter months being more humid than the winter months.
 San Antonio Oeste is windy throughout the year with mean wind speeds ranging from a low of 13.8 km/h in April to a high of 23.1 km/h in December.
 Precipitation is low throughout the year with San Antonio Oeste receiving 248.0 mm of precipitation per year with 63 days with measureable precipitation that is fairly evenly distributed throughout the year.
 There are approximately 2,633.5 hours of bright sunshine per year or 58.3% of possible sunshine per year, ranging from a low of 45.7% in June (only 136.4 hours of sunshine per month) to a high of 72.0% in February.
 The highest recorded temperature was 44.6 C while the lowest recorded temperature was -11.5 C on June 22, 2002.